Hue-Jhan/Mastermind-c/README.md

 - Play the game (or resume match);
 - Save Match;

-I divided each "section" of this program in headers for a total of 6 excluding the main file.
+I divided each "section" of this program in headers for a total of 6 excluding the main file. <br />
 Ion wanna explain all of them in details as each title says what they do, have fun.